- Official Language(s)

 Why volunteer in Nepal?

-In the past, Creating Possibilities has also sent volunteers to work in Dang district, where more than 100 girls have been bought out of bonded labour so they can attend school and learn new skills to enter the workforce.
-They are supported by CP.
-Past projects include the construction of a community centre in Dang called UNAKO House (Unako translates to ‘hers’).
-This community centre provides work and literacy programs for young women who have been bought out of bonded labour.
-It is also be home to a computer training centre, two retail stores and sewing machines for UNAKO scarf making.
-The project also involved installing 36 solar panels that provide 10kWs of solar capacity to the centre.
-Read more about the centre here.
+In the past, Creating Possibilities has sent volunteers to work in Dang district, where more than 100 girls have been bought out of bonded labour so they can attend school and learn new skills to enter the workforce.
+The construction of a community centre in Dang called UNAKO House (Unako translates to ‘hers’) provides work and literacy programs for young women and home to a computer training centre, two retail stores and sewing machines for UNAKO scarf making.

 Developmental impact in Nepal